 What to Choose, Statistical or Something Else?

-- Adapt the tolerance specification(s) on drawings;
+- Adjust the tolerance specification(s) on the drawings;

-- Use a correction factor for the difference between tolerance specification and the expected variation.
+- Use a correction factor for the difference between the tolerance specification and the expected variation.
 Explain this in your analysis.

 - uniform (random, 1.73x);